grzegorzorlowski/word-repeater/.ai/prd.md

 Acceptance Criteria:
 - Correct credentials log in; - Incorrectly displays a message without revealing whether the email exists.
 - The session is maintained until logout or expiration.
+- the login page should consist link to register page;

 US-003 — Logout and session expiration
 Description: As a user, I want to be able to log out.
 Acceptance criteria:
 - Logout button available in the menu.
+- When user logout or before login in, every other page should redirect to login page.

 US-004 — Account deletion (GDPR)
 Description: As a user, I want to delete my account and all associated data.